marcgithub23/pp4-reads-reviews/FEATURES.md

 ![Profile page reviews list](documentation/profilepage2.png)

 The profile page displays a list of published reviews.
 It also shows a list of reviews still in draft, if the user logged in is the owner of the profile page.
 Additionally, the edit button is visible on each published and draft review.
-Otherwise, if the user logged in is not the owner of the profile page, only a list of published reviews are shown and no drafts, as well as the edit button.
-The delete button is also available to delete reviews.
+Otherwise, if the user logged in is not the owner of the profile page, only a list of published reviews are shown and no drafts, and the edit button is not shown as well.
+The delete button is also available to delete reviews if the user logged in is the owner.

 ### Edit profile page